 Once your application has been submitted

-The project manager and project administrator will be notified by email once your application has been received and registered by the Research Council.
+The project manager and project administrator will be notified by email once your application has been registered by the Research Council.
 Your application will be assigned an individual project number.

 The Research Council publishes a list of all the grant applications currently under processing.
 The following information from each application is made publicly available:

 - project number

 - project title